Radio over Fiber with Cascaded Structure: Algorithm for Uplink Positioning: Problem formulation and signal model

 \subsection{RU with PAs operating in the non-linear regime}

 For EE purposes, the PAs are allowed to work in the non-linear regime, as modeled in Section~\ref{System overview}.
-As previously stated, the UE transmits a known sequence of samples $\boldsymbol{s}=[s_0,\cdots,s_{K-1}]^\mathrm{T}$ over $K$ subcarriers to the RoF.
+As previously stated, the UE transmits a known sequence of samples $\boldsymbol{s}=[s_0,\cdots,s_{K-1}]^\mathrm{T}$ over $K$ frequency points to the RoF.
 We model the input signal in the time domain as

 with $x_n \in [x_0,x_1,\cdots, x_{K-1}]^\mathrm{T}.$

 The output of the entry RU can be written as